cyclus/cyclus.github.com/source/user/install_from_git.rst

 ================================================
-Installing |Cyclus| using the GitHub repository
+Installing |Cyclus| Using the GitHub Repository
 ================================================
-Installing Cyclus is a two steps process.
-First one need to get and compile the
+Installing Cyclus is a two step process.
+First get and compile the
-|Cyclus| core and then the Cyclus Additional Modules, Cycamore, which provide the
+|Cyclus| core and then the Cyclus Additional Modules (Cycamore), which provides
-different facilities such the reactor, the fuel fabrication facility, the storage...
+nuclear fuel cycle facilities such the reactor, fuel fabrication facility, storage, etc.

 .. contents::